f-wichert/uni-evented-backend/README.md

 -   `npm run lint` to run eslint and check for common issues
 -   `npm run format` to automatically format all files with consistent styling
+-   `npm run test` to run unit tests
+-   `npm run resetDB` to completely wipe and reinitialize the database with placeholder data

 `lint` + `format` also automatically run through a git hook on all staged changes before every commit.